kkm24132/dsc-gettingcleaningdata/README.md

   subsequent processing functions can use the labels to extract filenames.

-* process.and.merge.data: This is he main data processing function in this script.It tidies up the data according to the following principles (1) Account for all the training and all the test data.
+* processAndMergeData: This is he main data processing function in this script.It tidies up the data according to the following principles (1) Account for all the training and all the test data.
 Merge the training and the test sets to create one data set.
 (2)